TryCatchHCF/PacketWhisper/README.md

 # Detection / Prevention
 See the DEF CON 26 slides (included in project) from my Packet Hacking Village presentation.
 Mitigation strategies are covered toward the end of the presentation.
-As in all things, "Security In Depth" is your friend.
+As in all things, "Security In Depth" is your friend, especially since DNS resolution paths span vast amounts of terrain that are outside of your organization's control.

 # Roadmap